 - Harvard Catalyst Clinical Research Center – The HCCRC offers information for research coordinators.
 These resources address professional development, training and certifications, helpful tools, and core competencies for the clinical research professional.

-- Oregon Health & Science University – OHSU’s website includes a variety of helpful organizations that can guide students as they gather information necessary to pursue a career in clinical research coordination.
+- Oregon Health & Science University – OHSU’s Oregon Clinical and Translational Research Institute’s mission is: “To enhance the efficiency and quality of rigorously translating research ideas into impact.”
+This organization provides a variety of helpful resources and webinars that can guide students as they gather information necessary to pursue a career in clinical research coordination.